kragen/derctuo/transaction-per-call.md

 forever, blocking some and perhaps eventually all transactions in the system.

-The transaction manager doesn't necessarily have to tell the transactions that it's granting them a lease, and if it does, it can choose the expiry date at will.
+The transaction manager doesn’t necessarily have to tell the transactions that it’s granting them a lease, and if it does, it can choose the expiry date at will.
 Leases can be purely an optimization to improve throughput in the face of heavy contention by reducing the fraction of CPU wasted on doomed transactions.